If you find Creative Peptides is useful to satisfy your needs, please do not hesitate to contact us!

 Fig.1 Reaction mechanisms of Peptide-enzyme Conjugation (Xu et al. 2018)

 Creative Peptides offers custom peptide-enzyme coupling and modification services, as well as services such as experimental method development and testing for our customers.
 Our strengths in enzymatic engineering and peptide manufacturing will provide you with a specialized peptide-enzyme conjugate custom synthesis service, customizing proprietary peptide-enzyme conjugate products using different coupling methods.
-If necessary, please contact us online or contact customer service to provide you with detailed project specifications.

 1. Fu, J., Reinhold, J., & Woodbury, N. W. (2011).
 Peptide-modified surfaces for enzyme immobilization.
 PLoS One, 6(4), e18692.